 Acrylic Paint Markers

 Acrylic Markers contain a free flowing acrylic paint that allows you to apply colour with the precision of a pen.
 These markers typically work with a pump action – press and release the nib repeatedly and colour will saturate the nib – then apply strokes of colour.
 You can create expressive drips and splashes by over-saturating the nib with paint.

 Slow Drying acrylics (Golden Open Acrylic Colours) have an extended open time.
 This property allows acrylic artists to work with techniques usually restricted to oils.
 Best used in thin applications, these paints are not suitable for impasto techniques.
 If used in a stay wet palette their colour can remain usable for weeks – reducing the chance of paint wastage.

 With Student grade colour there is less choice in terms of consistency.
 Typically available in one formulation, student grade paints don’t have the same buttery qualities as an artists’ heavy body acrylic.
-Daler Rowney System 3 are the most fluid of our student acrylics.
+Daler-Rowney System3 Fluid are the most fluid of our student acrylics.
 Daler-Rowney System3 Original are closer to the texture of a soft body paint.
 Galeria have a smooth, free flowing consistency that is a little on the thicker side.
 Abstract Acrylics have a creamy-to-thick consistency, that is closer to the consistency of heavy body.
 Daler-Rowney System3 Heavy Body are the thickest of all our student grade acrylics.

 Picking a Selection of Colours

 Once you have settled on the paint you are buying, it will be time to consider the range of colours in your palette.
 If you are starting out then it may be advisable to buy a set.
 Generally these contain a good selection of mixing colours that will be enough to get you going – some even have a few accessories.